 Furnaces Terms & Phrases

 The HVAC industry (heating, ventilation, and air conditioning), like any specialized industry, has a vocabulary that you may not be familiar with unless you have experience with HVAC.
-Learning common phrases and acronyms will help you properly communicate your needs to an HVAC technician as well as better understand the literature that came with your air conditioner, humidifier, and furnace.
+Learning common furnaces terms & phrases will help you properly communicate your needs to an HVAC technician as well as better understand the literature that came with your air conditioner, humidifier, and furnace.

 Note that the list below is appended to focus on terms that you may encounter.
 For a more complete list please visit:http://en.wikipedia.org/wiki/Glossary_of_HVAC_terms.

-- Air conditioner – The appliance/mechanism that dehumidifies and extract
+- Air conditioner – The appliance/mechanism that dehumidifies and extracts

 - Blower motor – The motor that drives the fan blades that circulate air over the heat exchanger and throughout your home.